copych/SDMMC_ESP32_Read_Only/README.md

 It is neither a product nor a code of beauty, but some stuff one can find useful for particular needs.
 For example, this may help with reading files from the SD with a reasonable good speed and constant low access time.
 For example, standard Arduino ESP32 core lib gives ~5 ms lag before opening first file in the given directory, and ~20 ms lag for the 200th file, because of scanning directory entries.
-This class allows addressing files directly by sectors, and read sector-aligned blocks.
+This class allows addressing files directly by sectors, and reading of sector-aligned blocks.

 This is what I have measured for an old random 16GB Card that I had.
 |sectors per read  |  reading speed, MB/s |